 Drivers Under 18

 Oklahoma drinking laws are different for those under 18 who have alcohol-related traffic violations.
-This also extends to non-driversl.
+This also extends to non-drivers.
 The penalties include license suspension for six months to two years.

 It’s illegal to have an open alcohol container in anywhere in a vehicle accessible to the driver.
-They must be in the trunk or behind the back seat.
+Therefore it must be in the trunk or behind the back seat.

-Drivers of any age have a U.S. Constitutional right to decline any law officer request to take a BAC test.
+Drivers of any age have a U.S. Constitutional right to decline any law officer request to take a BAC breath test.
 However, the state punishes anyone using that right.
-The state automatically revokes the license for the same period that it would if a court convicted the driver.
+To do so, the state automatically revokes the license for the same period that it would if a court convicted the driver.

 Punishment does not apply for refusing to take a field sobriety test.
-No state requires it, although officers often try to intimidate drivers into taking it.
+No state requires it.
+However, officers often try to intimidate drivers into taking it.
 The test is highly subjective and unreliable.
-Unfortunately, about one-third of people with a 0.00 BAC fail it.
+Specifically, about one-third of people with a 0.00 BAC fail it.

-Lawyers strongly urge their clients not to take a field sobriety test.
+For this reason, lawyers strongly urge their clients not to take a field sobriety test.
 Politely refuse.
 And do so as long as necessary.
+So take their advice.

 Have a BAC of 0.08% or higher.